Transfer operators and dimension of bad sets for non-uniform Fuchsian lattices: Abstract

 \section{Abstract}

 The set of real numbers which are badly approximable by rationals admits an exhaustion by sets $\bad(\epsilon)$, whose dimension converges to $1$ as $\epsilon$ goes to zero.
 D. Hensley computed the asymptotic for the dimension up to the first order in $\epsilon$, via an analogous estimate for the set of real numbers whose continued fraction has all entries uniformly bounded.
 We consider diophantine approximations by parabolic fixed points of any non-uniform lattice in $\pslgroup(2,\RR)$ and a geometric notion of $\epsilon$-badly approximable points.
 We compute the dimension of the set of such points up to the first order in $\epsilon$, via the thermodynamic method of Ruelle and Bowen.
 Geometric good approximations are related to a notion of bounded partial quotients for the Bowen-Series expansion.
 This gives a family of Cantor sets and associated quasi-compact transfer operators, with simple and positive maximal eigenvalue.
 Perturbative analysis of spectra applies.
+Our techniques only apply to non-uniform lattices admitting a finite index free subgroup satisfying a specific property.